 We welcome the opportunity to share gender pay gap information for Medacs Healthcare, as it will help us have more meaningful conversations with our people and our customers about equality, diversity and inclusion.

-Among our people our median gender pay gap decreases to 3.69%.
-We pay men and women equally for the roles they do, so the gender pay gaps reflect the make up of our workforce.
-We have more women than men in every pay quartile; however, women are underrepresented at senior management level, which gives us the gap.
+Among our people our median gender pay gap decreases to 7.12%.
+We pay men and women equally for the roles they do, the gender pay gaps reflect the demographic make-up of our workforce in each category.
+We have more women than men in every pay quartile, however, males in the more senior quartiles on average are paid higher than females.

 Celebrating 70 Years of the NHS with Medacs Healthcare